falcony-io/sqlalchemy-searchable/docs/index.rst

 * catalog - postgresql catalog to be used, default: pg_catalog.english

 * remove_hyphens - boolean indicating whether or not hyphen marks should be removed from values that are search vectorized.
 If this is set as `True` a separate database function is created that strips the hyphens whenever search vector gets updated.
+Since '-' is used as a negation operator it is strongly encouraged that this is set as `True`.
 This defaults to `True` as of version 0.5.0.

 Example ::